About the Grange and the Farm

 The Grange restaurant and bar is fittingly housed in Duvall’s old Grange Hall building, on Snoqualmie People’s land.
 Grange Halls are a bridge to our American farming history: The Grange Organization is a uniquely agricultural organization established in the US in 1867 to unite farmers for educational, political and social purposes.
 Early Grange chapters recruited equally both male and female farmers and offered them political leverage and cooperative buying power, and their Grange halls offered a gathering space for dinners, dances and celebrations.
 The Grange organization continues to this day.

-Built in 1926, Duvall’s Grange building is one of the oldest structures remaining from early white settlements along the Snoqualmie River Valley.
+Built in 1926, Duvall's Grange building is one of the oldest structures in town.
 The handsome white and black trimmed clapboard building has served many purposes over the years, but now it’s spacious interior and wood-fired oven are home to refined yet casual cuisine focused on ingredients sourced from farms within our region.

 Heart + Earth = HEARTH

 Sarah and Luke’s soulful growing grounds is Hearth Farm.
 It is on Snoqualmie People’s land.
 A hearth, by definition, holds the fire in the center of the home where all the cooking used to be done.
 Hearth provides warmth and light, food and family.
 It is a symbol of what sustains us.